California Health Informatics Degree Programs

 Campus Based - Visit Website

-Claremont Graduate University's MS in Health Information Systems & Technology stands out as a STEM-designated program, meticulously designed to merge healthcare administration with cutting-edge IT skills.
-Emphasizing data analysis, software programming, and project management, this program equips students with the expertise needed in today's healthcare IT landscape.
-The curriculum is hands-on, offering practical lab experiences to ensure real-world applicability.
-With flexible start dates in Spring, Summer, and Fall, the program requires 40 units to complete, priced at $2,020 per unit.
-Admission is streamlined with a bachelor's degree, statement of purpose, two recommendation letters, and a resume, with GRE scores being optional, making it accessible to a broad applicant pool.
+Claremont Graduate University's MS in Health Information Systems & Technology is a STEM-designated program that merges healthcare administration with IT, emphasizing data analysis, software programming, and project management.
+Students engage in hands-on learning in advanced labs, with a 40-unit curriculum designed for real-world application.
+The program offers flexible start dates in Spring, Summer, and Fall, and tuition is $2,020 per unit.
+Admission requires a bachelor's degree, statement of purpose, two recommendation letters, and a resume, with GRE scores optional, making it accessible without a mandatory entrance exam.

 California State University-Channel Islands